CATHEDRAL COVE & HOT WATER BEACH, HAHEI

 ROAD TRIP (PART 2)

-We were happy to see that most of the clouds were disappearing and that we could expect a sunny day … because today we will visit Cathedral Cove and later this evening, we will relax on the famous Hot Water Beach at Hahei.
+We were happy to see that most of the clouds were disappearing and that we could expect a sunny day… because today we are going to visit Cathedral Cove and later tonight we want to relax on the famous Hot Water beach at Hahei.

 On our way to Hahei

-The famous Cathedral Cove is one of the “must visit” sites on the Coromandel Peninsula.
-Due to increase traffic in the area, we had to stop at a car park and took a bus to the beginning of the trail that leads down to Cathedral Cove (there is a walkway as well that takes a bit more than an hour, but we’ve opted for the “lazy option” 😃).
+The famous Cathedral Cove is one of the ‘must visit’ sites on the Coromandel Peninsula.
+Due to increase traffic in the area, we had to stop at a car park and then made use of a bus to the beginning of the trail that leads down to Cathedral Cove (there is a walkway as well that takes a bit more than an hour, but we decided to take the ‘lazy option’ 😃).

 The view point at Cathedral Cove

 To get down to Cathedral Cove, we had to walk through the New Zealand World War I Memorial Forest.
-There is a nice footpath one can follow down the forest and then you get to a lot of steps (a lot!) to walk out on the beach at Cathedral Cove.
+There is a nice footpath one can follow down the forest and then you get to many steps (like in really many) to walk out on the beach at Cathedral Cove.

 The walkway to Cathedral Cove

 A tree in the middle of the walkway